mzlogin/awesome-adb/README.en.md

    Your connection is successfully.

-### Wireless connection (need to use the USB cable)
+### Connect to a device over WiFi (with help of USB cable)

-In addition to the USB connection to the computer to use adb, can also be a wireless connection - although the connection process is also step using USB needs, but after a successful connection to your device can get rid of the limit of the USB cable within a certain range it !
+Adb is usually used over USB.
+However, it is also possible to use over WiFi, though steps describe here need help of USB cable.
+After connect to device over WiFi successfully, your device can be placed anywhere with WiFi signal, get rid of USB cable.

 Steps: